SenseNet/sensenet/docs/ctd.md

 | MyField | MyField       |
 |         | MyOtherField  |

-> Please note, that *MyDerivedType* uses its parent's handler to use the same implemented content handler logic.
-It could only use *SenseNet.ContentRepository.GenericContent* if *MyType* also used *SenseNet.ContentRepository.GenericContent* instead of *SenseNet.ContentRepository.MyTypeHandler*.
+> Please note that *MyDerivedType* uses its **parent's handler** to use the same implemented content handler logic.
+This is the correct setting if the derived type does not have its own custom handler.

 #### Overriding a field of base Content Type